Industry Benchmark Report (IBR)

 Can I customise the Industry Benchmark Report to compare to a specific industry?

-No, Industry Benchmark Reports are based on the primary ANZSIC industry classification and employee count for the ABN reported.
+No, Industry Benchmark Reports are based on the primary ANZSIC code and employee count for the ABN reported.

 • The industry classification is confirmed at the start of the lodgement.